Boenne/HotStats/README.md

 You can select a hero or add certain filters to get more specific stats.

-# Start

-You must first download all portraits via the Settings window

 # Layout
 The program isn't tested on resolutions below 1920x1080, but i'm sure it'll be bad.
 You can customize the following (click the cogwheel in the upper right corner):